-On June 22nd, Cool Science did some Dippin’ Dots science with a summer camp at Saint Mary’s High School!
-Also at the event were Civil Air Patrol, Lockheed Martin, and MESO, and different stations were set-up for the kids to do a variety of science experiments ranging from rockets to robotics.
-The campers, mostly in middle school, especially enjoyed the Cool Science table since it came with the opportunity to enjoy a sweet, frozen treat!
+On June 22nd, Cool Science brought Dippin’ Dots science to the Middle School STEM Camp at Saint Mary’s High School!
+It was an amazing day for the kids, which also featured the Civil Air Patrol, Lockheed Martin, and the Mobile Earth and Space Observatory (MESO), among other groups which set up a dozen different stations for the kids to perform a variety of science experiments ranging from rockets to robotics.
+Of course Cool Science's table was a huge hit since it came with the opportunity to enjoy a sweet, frozen treat!

-Before they could dive into the Dippin’ Dots, the kids first learned about the properties of evaporation and condensation through the example of liquid nitrogen.
-Liquid nitrogen is so cold (-322 °F) that it boils away constantly when exposed the air.
-After the demonstrations, the campers then got to see the small balls of cream freeze instantly in a bowl of liquid nitrogen.
+Before they could dive into the Dippin’ Dots, the kids first learned about physical changes of state like boiling, freezing, evaporation and condensation, all demonstrated using liquid nitrogen.
+Liquid nitrogen is so cold (-320 °F) that it boils away constantly in a Styrofoam bowl.
+After the demonstrations, the campers used plastic pipettes to drip flavored cream into the boiling nitrogen, where they froze instantly into Dippin' Dots.

-Many of the kids said that Cool Science’s station was the best at the event, and one girl even said, “If only my house was a science lab.
+Many of the kids agreed that Cool Science’s station was the best at the event, one girl even remarking, “If only my house was a science lab.
 I’d make Dippin’ Dots all day!”